-The FishOMania grand final returns once more this summer, where 25 of the UK's best anglers battle it out to land the coveted title and scoop the £50,000 prize fund.
+The FishOMania grand final will next take place in the summer of 2027 as 25 of the UK's best anglers battle it out to land the coveted title and scoop the £50,000 prize fund.

-Often referred to as the 'FA Cup of Fishing', the event has grown in stature and significance over the years and is now broadcast live to an international audience.
+Often referred to as the 'FA Cup of Fishing', FishOMania is the most famous angling competition in the UK and is broadcast live to an international audience.

-FishOMania 2025 will again be hosted at the Westwood Lakes complex in Boston, Lincolnshire.
+FishOMania 2027 will likely again be hosted at the Westwood Lakes complex in Boston, Lincolnshire.

 The event has taken place at a number of locations in the past, including a stretch at Cudmore Fisheries in Staffordshire, but has found a home in Boston in recent years.